 - 15 minutes of language development (Reading, Writing, Listening, Speaking)

 - Grades 6-12

-- Daily online learning time includes direct instruction of 3 hours in 30-minute spans with 15 minutes between sessions
+- Daily online learning time includes direct instruction for 3 hours in 30-minute spans with 15 minutes between sessions.

 - If a 6-class daily schedule, students would attend each class/session for 30 minutes followed by the assigned independent work for each content area.

-- If a block schedule with only 3-4 classes, students would attend the first 30 minutes, work independently, and then re-join for the final 30 minutes in order to have any additional questions and answers.
+- If there is a block schedule with only 3-4 classes, students would attend the first 30 minutes, work independently, and then re-join for the final 30 minutes to get additional questions and answers.